 What’s your love worth?
 Obviously, you can’t put a price on such a thing, but when couples go engagement ring shopping, price is a key decision factor.
 Whether it’s a surprise or a joint purchase, a diamond ring is often a young person’s first big ticket purchase, so it’s important to be well-prepared before you go to buy the ring.

-Naturally, a ring budget depends on a multitude of factors, including your income, debt and future goals, but there are guidelines that apply to just about every budget.
+Naturally, a diamond engagement ring budget depends on a multitude of factors, including your income, debt and future goals, but there are guidelines that apply to just about every budget.
 We asked some jewelry experts whose job is to help couples find the ring of their dreams for advice on establishing a budget and navigating the all-important ring purchase.
 Check out their top six diamond engagement ring shopping tips here:

 1. Don’t Base Your Budget on Averages;